mapcode-foundation/mapcode-java/README.md

 # Code Style Settings in IntelliJ IDEA

-In order to get consistent code layout for Scala files, source files should be reformatted in your IDE according to the settings below.
+In order to get consistent code layout for Java files, source files should be reformatted in your IDE according to the settings below.
 These settings are describes as IntelliJ IDEA "Code Style" settings (and they can be copied directly into your `.idea/codeStyleSetting.xml` file, if you use IDEA):